samirk927/CS410/README.md

 Source:
 http://ai.stanford.edu/~amaas/data/sentiment/

-The dataset is compiled from a collection of 50,000 reviews from IMDB on the condition there are no more than 30 reviews per movie.
-The numbers of positive and negative reviews are equal.
-Negative reviews have scores less or equal than 4 out of 10 while a positive review have score greater or equal than 7 out of 10.
-Neutral reviews are not included.
-The 50,000 reviews are divided evenly into the training and test set.
+The dataset contains 50,000 reviews from IMDB which are divided evenly into 25K training and 25K testing dataset.
+For the purpose of this project the testing dataset has been created by removing the polarity from the training dataset.
+On the entire collection, no more than 30 reviews are allowed per movie.
+Any movie with a rating score of <=4 is considered as negative and >=7 as positive.
+Neutral ratings(rating 5 and 6) are not considered.

+Files
+There are two main directories (train/ and test/) which corresponds to training and testing dataset.
+They include both positive and negative reviews.